kenyangzq/Cutoff-final/README.md

 In the control.inp file, there is an option of infile.
 0 indicates no input file and 1 otherwise.
 When 0 is put, the inputfile should be exactly the inputfile name.
 When 1 is selected, the program will just ignore the inputfile line and generate a random configuration on 3d sphere.

 ## Demonstration
+We use mathematica code to visualize the Voronoi diagram of the sphere during or after optimization.

 Image of 1000 random points on the sphere after optimization:

 <img src="https://github.com/kenyangzq/RieszEnergyOptimization/blob/master/Image/1000min.png" width="300">